Jimmi Buscombe CV 2020

 Jimmi is passionate about visual arts and the important role it plays within a healthy, well-functioning community.
 For the past eighteen months, he has been an artist in residence at Lyndoch Living, an aged care facility in Warrnambool, Victoria where he is commissioned to create realistic murals of native Australian plants and animals, essentially bringing nature inside to the residents of Lyndoch.
 The works hold much more meaning and value than the end product of a beautiful mural.
 Seats and couches are set up around where Jimmi is painting and the residents are encouraged to sit and talk with Jimmi as he creates his works of art.
 The interaction with the residents is where the real gold of this project occurs, with many residents spending hours a day offering conversation and gentle words of advice.

-Jimmi has also worked on several public art projects in and around Warrnambool, including the Lismore Water Tower project for Corangamite Shire Council in early 2020 and the State Government of Victoria’s Pick My Project scheme with a project titled #WildVsWarrnambool in 2019/2020.
+Jimmi has also worked on over sixteen public art projects across Victoria, including the Lismore Water Tower project for Corangamite Shire Council in early 2020 and the State Government of Victoria’s Pick My Project scheme with a project titled #WildVsWarrnambool in 2019/2020.

 FINALIST IN THE DOUG MORAN NATIONAL PORTRAIT PRIZE 2019